Rods and Cones

 Rod Cells

-√ Responsible for night vision.
+√ Responsible for our night vision.
 Rods are needed for the perception of light and darkness and adapting to night time vision

 √ Responsible for sensing motion